KayinCheung/KayinCheung.github.io/README.md

 * v1.0	- 9 September 2017
     * Initial commit

+## Why EscrowMyEther was created

+Transactions over the internet are mostly governed by financial institutions like PayPal and Credit Card companies.
+With the high lifetime value of Credit Card holders and the lack of alternatives for merchants, financial institutions are inherently biased towards customers when dispute arises.

+Lack of competition causes fees to be high.
+A certain percentage of buyer fraud, transaction fees and currency conversion fees is unavoidable.

+These added costs cause a taxation effect, increasing prices for honest customers and reducing profits for merchants.
+Payment by cryptocurrency solves the issue for merchants, however it provides no protection for buyers if merchants fail to fulfil their obligations.

+What’s needed is a transaction method that offer the benefits of cryptocurrency payments, yet has a built in escrow mechanism with fair dispute resolution.

 ## Website Changelog

 I will keep a website changelog after official launch.
 Too many updates now.